 How to Eat Kiwi Fruit Skin?

-Kiwi fruit skin is something that some people happily munch on, while others turn up their nose in disgust at the fuzzy texture in their mouth.
-Kiwi fruit skin is perfectly safe to eat, and for those who simply want to eat a kiwi fruit whole, the most important step is to thoroughly wash the fruit.
+Kiwi fruit skin is perfectly safe to eat.
+For those who simply want to eat it, the most important step is to thoroughly wash the fruit.
 There may still be residue from pesticides or herbicides, depending on where you bought the fruit, both of which can cause negative side effects if consumed in high enough quantities.